vieduy/zac2022-lyric-alignment/README.md

 # Zalo AI Challenge 2022 - Lyric Alignment

-This is a solution for track Lyric Alignment - From team VTS-HTML.
+This is a solution for track Lyric Alignment - From team VTS-HTML (TOP 3 Private test Zalo AI Challenge)

 ## Description